ku-fpg/blank-canvas-mark/README.md

-test     | "blank-canvas-mark"         | Name of test set os       | "OSX" or "Linux"            | OS test run on browser  | "Chrome" or "Firefox"       | platform | "Blank Canvas"              | "JavaScript" options  | "weak" and/or "web-sockets" | Optional name     | "Bezier", ...               | Name of specific benchmark
-value    | numeric value for this test | The data point
+test     | "blank-canvas-mark"         | Name of test set os       | "OSX" or "Linux"            | OS test run on browser  | "Chrome" or "Firefox"       | platform | "Blank Canvas" or "JavaScript" | options  | "weak" and/or "web-sockets" | Optional name     | "Bezier", ...               | Name of specific benchmark value    | numeric value for this test | The data point